netxph/trix/README.md

 ## Gameplay rules

 Each round contains three editable dart slots, initially set to `Miss`.
 Submitting applies scoring sequentially.
 A checkout must finish on a double, including double bull.
 A bust restores the score from the start of the round and records zero points for that round.
+Each dart starts as `Miss`; selecting a dart automatically advances the active slot, and selecting a slot manually still works.

 Setup creates a run with a starting score and round limit. `Next game` keeps that configuration and preserves the run's aggregate statistics.
-During an active game, `End game` finishes it as a loss and opens the summary. `New run` clears the current run and returns to setup.
+During an active game, `End game` opens an in-app confirmation and, once confirmed, finishes the game as a loss and opens the summary. `New run` clears the current run and returns to setup.

+When a new application version is available, the summary screen shows an `App update` button.
+Selecting it activates the update and reloads the app.

 ## Technology